ERP Selection Tips

 1. Focus on Benefits Realization

-Many companies think they need all this advanced functionality in order to receive benefits.
+Many companies think they need all this advanced functionality in order to achieve business benefits.
 However, in our experience, as companies are implementing basic out-of-the-box functionality in phase one, they are receiving all sorts of benefits.
-Because of the new technology, users are figuring out how to leverage information and data differently.

 An example of basic functionality that delivers benefits is workflow automation.
 The ability to automate processes, such as a purchase order approval, makes your organization more efficient.